david-skalka/StarUML-React-Core-Generator/README.md

   </details>
   <details>
     <summary>Test-Driven Development (TDD)</summary>
-    Use execution tests for customizing API actions, rather than using Swagger UI or the React client.
-    Insights TDD application: Use the test coverage report for insights into the application architecture and its test cases.
+    Utilize execution tests to customize API actions instead of using Swagger UI or the React client.
+For insights into the TDD application, refer to the test coverage report, which provides valuable information about the application's architecture and its test cases.
-    Benefits: TDD provides faster development and improved code quality through easier refactoring.
-Ensures bugs are detected and fixed early, resulting in a more robust and maintainable codebase.
+    Benefits: TDD facilitates faster development and enhances code quality by making refactoring easier.
+It ensures that bugs are detected and resolved early, resulting in a more robust and maintainable codebase.
   </details>